mayooear/gpt4-pdf-chatbot-langchain/README.md

    pyenv local ananda-library-chatbot
    ```

+## Data Ingestion

-## Optional: generate PDF files from Wordpress Database
+### Optional: Generate PDF files from Wordpress Database

+If you don't already have PDF files, you can generate them from a Wordpress
+database.

-First, you need to import a MySQL data dump from wordpress into local MySQL (or set up access to the DB).
+First, you need to import a MySQL data dump from wordpress into local MySQL
+(or set up access to the DB).

 Second, you run _python db-to-pdfs.py_ from the `python/data-ingestion/db-to-pdf/`
 directory to generate PDF files.

-Third, you optionally run _python filter-pdfs-to-new-dir.py_ from the same
-directory to get just a subset of the PDFs, e.g., just swami and master.

-Fourth, put the file set you want in `doc/`.

-## Convert your PDF files to embeddings
+### Convert your PDF files to embeddings

 This repo can load multiple PDF files.